 Jingwansa Temple

 Jingwansa Temple is a Buddhist temple located in Bukhansan National Park on the western outskirts of Seoul, not far from Eunpyeong Hanok Village.
-There are four notable temples located on the outskirts of Seoul, including Jingwansa.
+Jingwansa is one of four temples considered to be the most prestigious in Seoul.
 The others include Bulmasa Temple in the east, Sammaksa Temple in the south, and Seunggasa Temple in the north.

 Segeomjeong Pavilion

 Segeomjeong Pavilion is a pavilion located on Hongjecheon Stream at the base of Mount Bugaksan in northwest Seoul.
-Due to its location, surrounded by nature and built on a stream, the pavilion has been mentioned in many literary works, poems, and essays over the years.
+Due to its location, surrounded by nature, and built on a stream, the pavilion has been mentioned in many literary works, poems, and essays over the years.
+While historians aren't exactly sure when the pavilion was first built, its history dates back hundreds of years.

 Changuimun Gate (Jahamun Gate)